bgoncharov/talk-talk-chat/README.md

 ![Chating](https://github.com/bgoncharov/talk-talk-chat/blob/master/img/talk2.gif)

 Then I started to work on chat system.
 I was using [Message Kit](https://github.com/MessageKit/MessageKit) framework because it's a good and well documented libriry to impelement chat that support messaging with text and images.

-## Summary

-I spent about 2 weeks working on this projectc.
-While working on it, I got acquainted with Collecition View Compositional Layout, Diffable Data Source and Message Kit framework.
-I have ideas how to improve my application: notifications, dark mode, better chats sorting, voice/gif/vidoe messages, etc.